JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 - Individual features have **low pairwise correlations (< 0.3)** with pain variables.
 - Pain prediction likely depends on **complex interactions between multiple features** rather than a single dominant variable.

-This observation motivated the use of **machine learning models capable of capturing nonlinear relationships**, such as XGBoost and neural networks.
 ---

 ## 2. Pain Anamnesis Dataset